jpsim/AWSPics/README.md

   // PLAIN TEXT SETTINGS
   // -------------------

+  // website domain
+  "website=website.com",
+  // title for the website
+  "websiteTitle=My awesome private photo gallery",
-  // the website domain, as seen by the users "websiteDomain=website.com",
+  // S3 bucket where the static website generated from the data in the
+  // source bucket will be stored "webBucket=html-files-here",
+  // S3 bucket where original pictures and metadata driving the site will be
+  // stored
+  "sourceBucket=original-images-here",
+  // S3 bucket where resized images will be stored "resizedBucket=resized-images-here",
+  // Origin Access Identity from step 7 "originAccessIdentity=EJG...",
   // how long the CloudFront access is granted for, in seconds
-  // note that the cookies are session cookies, and will get deleted when the browser is closed anyway "sessionDuration=86400",
+  // note that the cookies are session cookies, and will get deleted when the
+  // browser is closed anyway
+  "sessionDuration=86400",
-  // KMS key ID created in step 1 "kmsKeyId=00000000-0000-0000-0000-000000000000",
+  // KMS key ID created in step 2 "kmsKeyId=00000000-0000-0000-0000-000000000000",
-  // CloudFront key pair ID from step 2
+  // CloudFront key pair ID from step 3
   // This is not sensitive, and will be one of the cookie values "cloudFrontKeypairId=APK...",